DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ## Overview of API requests

+### Regisration and onboarding

-1. For a given cohort, providers confirm partnerships with schools via the API, including confirmation who their delivery partners will be. **Note**, this only applies to providers integrated with API v3 onwards
+1. For a given cohort, providers confirm partnerships with schools via the API, including confirmation who their delivery partners will be. **Note**, this only applies to providers integrated with API v3 onwards.
-2. School induction tutors register participants for ECF-based training via the DfE online service
+2. School induction tutors register participants for training via the DfE online service.
 3. Providers view participant data via the API, using it to onboard participants to their learning management systems.
-Note, the API will not present any data for participants whose details have not yet been validated by DfE
+Note, the API will not present any data for participants whose details have not yet been validated by DfE.

+### During training

-4. If necessary, providers will update the participant's training schedule via the API
+1. If necessary, providers will update the participant's training schedule via the API.
-5. Providers will train participants as per details set out in their contract
+2. Providers will train participants as per details set out in their contract.
-6. Providers will submit a `started` declaration via the API to notify DfE that training has begun
+3. Providers will submit a `started` declaration via the API to notify DfE that training has begun.
-7. DfE will pay providers output payments for `started` declarations
+4. DfE will pay providers output payments for `started` declarations.
-8. Providers will check via the API to see whether any participants have transferred to or from schools they are in partnership with. **Note**, this only applies to providers integrated with API v3 onwards
+5. Providers will check via the API to see whether any participants have transferred to or from schools they are in partnership with. **Note**, this only applies to providers integrated with API v3 onwards.
-9. Providers continue to train participants as per details set out in the contract
+6. Providers continue to train participants as per details set out in the contract.
-10. Providers will submit `retained` declarations via the API to notify DfE participants have continued in training for a given milestone
+7. Providers will submit `retained` declarations via the API to notify DfE participants have continued in training for a given milestone.

+### Once training has been completed

-11. DfE will pay providers output payments for `retained` declarations
+1. DfE will pay providers output payments for `retained` declarations.
-12. Providers complete training participants as per details set out in the contract
+2. Providers complete training participants as per details set out in the contract.
-13. Providers will submit `completed` declarations via the API to notify DfE the participant has completed training
+3. Providers will submit `completed` declarations via the API to notify DfE the participant has completed training.
-14. DfE will pay providers output payments for `completed` declarations
+4. DfE will pay providers output payments for `completed` declarations.
-15. Providers view financial statements via the API
+5. Providers view financial statements via the API.

 Changes can happen during training; some participants may not complete their training within the standard schedule, or at all.
 Providers must update relevant data using the API.